 The goodness-of-fit statistics associated with the global measurement models estimated separately at each specific time points are reported in the bottom section of Table 1.
 This model incorporated a bifactor-ESEM representation of need satisfaction ratings as well as six additional CFA factors reflecting perceptions of teacher autonomy support and conditional regard, autonomous motivation, controlled motivation, positive affect, and negative affect.
 As shown in Table 1, these models all achieve a satisfactory level of fit to the data.
-Tests of longitudinal measurement invariance conducted on this global model are reported in the middle section of Table 3, and supported the weak, and strong measurement invariance of students' ratings across time ($\Delta CFI/TLI \leq .010$ and $\Delta RMSEA \leq$.015).
-The Δ CFI reached 0.010 for tests of strict measurement invariance, suggesting that the unreliability of some items ratings tended to fluctuate across time.
+Tests of longitudinal measurement invariance conducted on this global model are reported in the middle section of Table 3, and supported the weak, and strong measurement invariance of students' ratings across time ( $\Delta$ CFI/TLI $\leq$ .010 and $\Delta$ RMSEA $\leq$ .015).
+The $\Delta$ CFI reached.010 for tests of strict measurement invariance, suggesting that the unreliability of some items ratings tended to fluctuate across time.
 As above, we pursued a model of partial invariance to achieve a greater level of precision and parsimony in the estimation of the predictive models.
 To achieve partial invariance we simply had to relax the same six longitudinal invariance constraints that already had to be relaxed in the need satisfaction model.
-The parameter estimates associated with the additional factors included in this final longitudinal model of partial strict measurement invariance are reported in Table S4 of the online supplements and reveal well-defined latent factors.
-Latent variable correlations estimated as part of this final model, as well as estimates of scale score (α) and composite (ω) reliability are reported in Table 4, and reveal that all new (i.e., antecedents and outcomes) latent factors are associated with satisfactory estimates of scale score ($\alpha = .757$ to .931) and composite ($\omega =$.762 to .922) reliability.
+The parameter estimates associated with the additional factors included in this final longitudinal model of partial strict measurement invariance are reported in Table S4 in the online supplemental materials and reveal well-defined latent factors.
+Latent variable correlations estimated as part of this final model, as well as estimates of scale score ( $\alpha$ ) and composite ( $\omega$ ) reliability are reported in Table 4, and reveal that all new (i.e., antecedents and outcomes) latent factors are associated with satis factory estimates of scale score ( $\alpha = .757$ to .931) and composite ( $\omega = .762$ to .922) reliability.
 This final global model of partial strict invariance was retained as the baseline for further predictive analyses.